wacncontent/CustomizeTool/addCommentOutput/articles/mobile-services/mobile-services-ios-get-started.md

 You can follow an easy Quick Start in the Management Portal to create a new app connected to your mobile service:

-1.In the Management Portal, click **Mobile Services**, and then click the mobile service that you just created.
+1. In the Management Portal, click **Mobile Services**, and then click the mobile service that you just created.

 2. In the Quick Start tab, click **iOS** under **Choose a platform** and expand **Create a new iOS app**.
 This displays the steps to create an iOS app connected to your mobile service.